 E-Commerce competitive advantage #2 - Build your brand

->

-> But companies like WordPress and Shopify now make it much easier for anyone to now build a website or online store.
 Standardised templates.
 Easy to use software, with click and drag different elements.
 No coding required.
-You no longer need a degree in computer science to set up a website.
+You no longer need a computer science degree to set up a website.

->

-> And yet, while that accessibility makes your life easier from a technical point of view, it makes your life harder from a competitive advantage point of view.
+And yet, while that accessibility makes your life easier from a technical point of view, it makes your life harder from a competitive advantage point of view.

 Because that easy and accessible technology breaks down the barriers to entry.
 And that means more people setting up online stores.
 The online shopping marketplace is crowded.
 And that means, there’s a lot of competition out there to fight against.